An initiative led by

 Establishing a certified sustainable supply chain will lead to consumer-facing sustainability claims, both in-store and on-pack.
 This will make it clear to consumers that they’re purchasing certified sustainable beef, all while showcasing the Canadian beef industry’s dedication to transparency.

-The CBSA Pilot is a one-year initiative to deliver a certified sustainable supply chain to participating foodservice and retail customers.
+The CBSA Pilot is an initiative to deliver a certified sustainable supply chain to participating foodservice and retail customers.
 This is a way for the Canadian beef industry to demonstrate its sustainability and showcase the strengths of its existing beef programs.

 In the end, our goal is to strengthen trust among consumers by creating consumer-facing claims about certified sustainable beef production in Canada.